ghas-lab-templates/exercises/module-3.md

 ```
 </details>

-5. Commit the changes to a new branch, for example `codeql-advanced-setup`, and push it to the repository.
+5. Push your changes and navigate to the Actions tab to see the workflow run.

 ## Lab 6 - Security Campaigns